pshangov/torquilla/README.md

 A migration script changes the state of the schema or data.
 Examples of migrations scripts are adding a column or table, or moving or changing data.
 A definition script describes a logical entity, e.g. a stored procedure or a view.
 Definition scripts are idempotent, i.e. they can be safely run multiple times and will always produce the same results.
 Migration scripts **update** existing entities, where as defnition scripts **replace** existing entities.

+### Manifest

+SQL should be listed and ordered in a manifest file, and will be output according to their order there.

 ### Rollbacks

 Torquilla currently does not support rollbacks.
 A rollback should be manually implemented as a forward migration reverting the problematic changes.